 The Company is a closed-end investment company that has elected to be treated as a BDC under the 1940 Act.
 The 1940 Act prohibits the Company from selling shares of its common stock at a price below the Company's then current net asset value ("NAV") per share, with certain exceptions.
 One such exception would permit the Company to sell shares of its common stock during the next year at a price below the Company's then current NAV per share if its stockholders approve such a sale and the Company's directors make certain determinations.
-Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock, sell shares of its common stock at a price below.
+Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock, sell shares of its common stock at a price below its then current NAV per share, subject to certain conditions discussed below.
 If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of this Annual Meeting or the date of the Company's 2018 Annual Meeting of Stockholders.